steve-crouch/dirac-job-scheduling/_episodes/02-job-management.md

 then check when it's actually running using `squeue` (since `sstat` will only work on actively running jobs), and then when we know it's running we can use `sstat` to query which resources it's using.
-Note that it's probably a good idea to increase the `25` value for `sleep` in the job script so you have more time to query the job before it completes!
+Note that it's probably a good idea to increase the `25` value for `sleep` in the job script (along with the `#SBATCH --time` parameter) so you have more time to query the job before it completes!

 For example, following submission via `sbatch`: